jamlo/jmeter-bosh-release/README.md

 ### 1- Storm:
 This mode is used when the collection of the results for JMeter plan execution is necessary.
 It works by spinning `n` number of VMs that will act as JMeter workers.
 Those VMs will run JMeter in server mode, and wait for an execution plan to be delivered to them.
 When all the workers are up, a BOSH errand can be manually triggered where it will send the execution plan to the workers, waits for them to finish execution, collect the results, and download them to the users local machine.

-Important: All the workers VMs and the Errand VM should be in the same subnet.
+**Important**: All the workers VMs and the Errand VM should be in the same subnet.

 Two Jobs from the release are used here: `jmeter_worker` and `jmeter_storm` (errand).

-Am example of a deployment manifest for this mode can be found [here](docs/jmeter_storm/sample-deployment-manifests-snippets.yml).
+An example of a deployment manifest for this mode can be found [here](docs/jmeter_storm/sample-deployment-manifests-snippets.yml).

 ### 2- Tornado:
 This mode is more suitable in the scenario where the simulation of active users is more important than collecting the results logs.
 An `n` number of VMs will start, each provided the same execution plan, where they will loop indefinitely.
 Important Note: Your JMeter execution plan should set the `loop indefinitely` flag to true.

 One job from the release is used in this mode: `jmeter_tornado`.

-Am example of a deployment manifest for this mode can be found [here](docs/jmeter_tornado/sample-deployment-manifests-snippets.yml).
+An example of a deployment manifest for this mode can be found [here](docs/jmeter_tornado/sample-deployment-manifests-snippets.yml).

 ## License